 However, to become effective, the change must be on record with the SPE Benefits Center within 31 days of the qualified change in status.
 You can notify the SPE Benefits Center at https://benefitscenter.spe.sony.com or by calling 1-833-976-6901 and speaking with a representative.
+During the COVID-19 outbreak period you will have a longer period of time to make certain mid-year coverage changes to your group health plan elections that would qualify for special enrollment under HIPAA.
+(See Eligibility if you Initially Decline Health Care Coverage below).
+For more information on whether this extended period will apply to your mid-year health plan coverage change you can contact the Sony Service Center referenced above.
 If you fail to notify the SPE Benefits Center in a timely manner, you will not be able to make any changes to your benefits elections until the following annual enrollment period.